 We believe everyone has something to offer to help our animals, and we need you!
 We have lots of different jobs that help our shelter animals!
 Our volunteer opportunities allow community members to donate their valuable gift of time and energy to better the lives of Sonoma County Animal Services companion animals.

-We ask for a commitment of 2 to 4 hours a week (8 hours a month) for at least 4 to 6 months, depending on the job.
-To volunteer, you must be 9 years of age or older (ages 9-16 years must be accompanied by an adult partner, typically a parent or guardian); those ages 16-18 may volunteer independently with parental consent.
+To volunteer, you must be 9 years of age or older (ages 9-16 years must be accompanied by an adult partner, typically a parent or guardian); those ages 16-18 may volunteer independently with parent or guardian consent.

-Interested?
-Please read about our Volunteer Positions to find one (or more!) that matches your interests, then sign up for a Volunteer Information Session, where you will learn more about the program and complete our volunteer application form.
+Please read about our Volunteer Positions to find one (or more!) that matches your interests.

 Thank you for your interest in volunteering at Animal Services!